- Please do not consume food or drink in the galleries

 - Please deposit large items in the cloakroom during your visit

-- Smoking is not permitted anywhere within the building
+Smoking and Vaping is not permitted anywhere within the building

 - Please respect the rights of other visitors to quiet contemplation and study

 - Please do not touch the works of art on display.
 Even clean hands can damage surfaces